acdaniel/webmake-handlebars/README.md

     webmake(inputPath, { ext: ['handlebars', 'otherext'] }, cb);

 ## How to Use the Bundled Template
 First, download the handlebars.runtime.js from https://github.com/wycats/handlebars.js/blob/master/dist/handlebars.runtime.js.
-Unfortunatly the current NPM package does not include the CommonJS compatible version of the runtime.
+Unfortunately the current NPM package does not include the CommonJS compatible version of the runtime.

 Second, make sure the runtime file is included in your page either by using a script tag like so: